Jump to:

 Even so, we recommend checking with your LPA first—better to be safe than risk getting in trouble later.

-Summary of Where Plastic Sheds Might be Permanent
+Summary of Plastic Sheds and Permissions

 Ultimately, the determination of temporary or permanent is decided by individual circumstances